ThriveADRIAN/public/Now.md

 # What Adrian is doing now

-_Last updated: June 21st, 2017._
+_Last updated: June 18th, 2019._

 This page is accessible from [here](https://thinkadrian.gitbooks.io/public/content/Now.html), and was inspired by [this post by Derek Sivers](https://sivers.org/nowff).

 Here's what I'm doing now:

-* Living in Brooklyn, NY, with Kayo, Kai, Anthony, JP, and Alyssa.
+* Living in Brooklyn, NY, with Kayo, Kai, Alyssa, John, and Gabriel.
-* Working at [Blue Mesa Health](https://www.bluemesahealth.com/) as Director of User Experience.
+* Working at [Genoa Healthcare](https://www.genoatelepsychiatry.com/) as Director of User Experience.
-* Available for consulting work at [The Start Code](https://thestartcode.com/).
+* Helping Kai with making his life an "Amazing and Excellent Adventure" at [Future Kreative](https://futurekreative.com/).
-* Helping Kayo keep [BK Sensei](http://bksensei.com/) up and running.
+* Helping Kayo keep [BK Sensei](https://bksensei.com/) up and running.